Zak-Hussain/LLM4BeSciUnibas/README.md

 ## LLM4BeSciUnibas

-This repository contains the training materials for the course ["LLMs for Behavioral Science"](https://cdsbasel.github.io/LLM4BeSci_2025Unibas/), which will be hosted at the University of Basel from February 10th - 12th, 2025.
+This repository contains the training materials for the course ["Open-Source Large Language Models for Behavioral Science"](https://cdsbasel.github.io/LLM4BeSci_2025Unibas/), which will be hosted at the University of Basel from February 10th - 12th, 2025.
 Please see the [course website](https://cdsbasel.github.io/LLM4BeSci_2025Unibas/) for more information.

 ### Resources